microsoft/qsharp/compiler/qsci/README.md

 Options:
       --use <SOURCES>
-          Use the given file on startup as initial session input --open <OPEN>
+          Use the given file on startup as initial session input --entry <ENTRY>
-          Open the given namespace(s) on startup before executing the entry expression or starting the REPL --entry <ENTRY>
           Execute the given Q# expression on startup --nostdlib